 People were protected from the risk of abuse and avoidable harm by staff who understood how to recognise and respond to concerns.
 People were happy living in the home and felt safe.
 Risks were well managed.
-Staff were recruited in a safe way and there were enough staff deployed to meet people's needs.
-Medicines were managed safely, and staff worked with other healthcare professionals to meet people's health related needs.
+Medicines were managed safely, and staff worked with other healthcare professionals to meet people's needs.

-People's needs were assessed, and care and support had been planned proactively and in partnership with them.
+People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible; the policies and systems in the service supported this practice.
+People's needs were assessed.
+Care and support had been planned proactively and in partnership with them.
 People were provided with a nutritious and varied diet.
 Staff were suitably trained and received regular supervisions.
-People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible; the policies and systems in the service supported this practice.

-People were positive about the service and said staff were kind and caring.
+People were positive about the service.
+People told us staff were kind and caring.
 People were treated with dignity and respect and were fully involved in their care planning and delivery.
 People's right to privacy was upheld.
-The registered manager provided people with information about local advocacy services, to ensure they could access support to express their views if they needed to.
+The registered manager provided people with information about local advocacy services, to ensure they could access support to express their views.

 People received person-centred care which was responsive to their needs.
-People's communication needs had been assessed and staff trained to support people with hearing impairment.
+People's communication needs had been assessed.
 People were entertained and stimulated by the activities provided for them.
 People knew how to complain, and felt concerns raised would be listened to and acted upon.